merisir573/assignment2final/README.md

 NOTE: I was unsure whether or not the README had to be in English or not, just in case I am writing in English.

-NOTE 2: I don't believe you need to do this for the code to work, but in case you look into the code and see dependency errors, please do the following steps:
+NOTE 2: I don't believe you need to do this for the code to work, but in case you look into the code and see dependency errors or it does not work, please do the following steps:

 cd FOLDERNAME